hmrc/pension-scheme-event-reporting-stubs/conf/resources/data/api1832/event22PaginationTestPayloads/guidance.md

 4. In pensions-scheme-event-reporting-stubs repo,
 5. Update the number of records to be generated on line 62 of app/utils/StubDataGenerator.scala,
 6. Run the StubDataGenerator (this will generate a new file in conf/resources/data/api1832/event22PaginationTestPayloads),
+7. Copy and reformat this file with a json formatter, such as https://jsonformatter.curiousconcept.com/
-7. Open the Mongo document generated from step 3 for apiTypes 1830 and edit the document,
+8. Open the Mongo document generated from step 3 for apiTypes 1830 and edit the document,
-8. Copy and paste this whole document to a text editor,
+9. Copy and paste this whole document to a text editor,
-9. In the mongo document, replace the whole document with the whole StubDataGenerator document,
+10. In the mongo document, replace the whole document with the whole document from the json formatter (step 7)
-10. Replace the second line starting "_id" with the corresponding line from the original mongo document, saved in step 8,
+11. Replace the second line starting "_id" with the corresponding line from the original mongo document, saved in step 9,
-11. Replace the penultimate line starting "expireAt" with the corresponding line from the original mongo document, saved in step 8,
+12. Replace the penultimate line starting "expireAt" with the corresponding line from the original mongo document, saved in step 9,
-12. Replace the last line starting "lastUpdated" with the corresponding line from the original mongo document, saved in step 8,
+13. Replace the last line starting "lastUpdated" with the corresponding line from the original mongo document, saved in step 9,
-13. Save,
+14. Save,
-14. Refresh your page and you should see many entries in the summary page.
+15. Refresh your page and you should see many entries in the summary page.